 K-Star is subject to KKR's global vendor management policy and oversight by KKR's vendor risk management and enterprise risk management teams.
 KKR maintains a vendor portal to facilitate the onboarding and due diligence of new vendors.
 New vendors are reviewed for negative news and potential sanctions, conflicts of interest and scope of services to be provided.
-The onboarding process takes between nine days and 35 days with potential engagements by various KKR teams, including legal, compliance and technology.
+The onboarding process takes approximately 30 days with potential engagements by various KKR teams, including legal, compliance and technology.